 For those who aren’t in a huge rush and prefer to take the scenic route, many tour companies in Cusco will be happy to drop you and your luggage at or near your destination in the Sacred Valley.
 That way you will be able to spend the day visiting many of the archaeological sites and towns that are along the route to Ollantaytambo before arriving at your final destination.
 This option is perfect for travelers catching the train to Aguas Calientes from Ollantaytambo in the late afternoon, as they won’t pass over many of the other fascinating attractions in the Cusco region while in direct route to Machu Picchu.

-Sacred Valley tours cost around S/ 82, or approximately US $25.
-Ask around at the different tourist agencies in Cusco to find the best price.
+Sacred Valley tours can vary in price, so be sure to do price comparisons between a few different tour agencies in Cusco.
 In addition, you will need to purchase the Boleto Turistico Unico (BTU) at the OFEC office in Cusco, or at the entrance to the first archaeological stop on the tour.
-The BTU costs S/ 130 (approximately US $41) for foreign visitors or S/ 70 (approximately US $22) for students with a valid ISIC card.
+The BTU costs S/ 130 (approximately US $42) for foreign visitors or S/ 70 (approximately US $22) for students with a valid ISIC card.
 The BTU is valid for 10 days from the date of purchase and includes entrance to 16 different attractions in the Sacred Valley and Cusco.
-Alternatively, it is possible to purchase a partial ticket for S/ 70 (approximately US $22), which includes entrance to four attractions in the Sacred Valley and is valid for two days.
+Alternatively, it is possible to purchase a partial ticket for S/70 (approximately US $22), which includes entrance to four attractions in the Sacred Valley and is valid for two days.

 2. Take a taxi